NervanaSystems/neon/doc/source/loading_data.rst

     * For image data or other data in the form of numpy arrays, use |ArrayIterator|.
     * For specific modalities, neon includes specialized iterators (Text, Image Captioning, Q&A)

+* If your data is too large:
+    * For data in the HDF5 format, use the |HDF5Iterator| to load chunks of data to send to the model.
+This approach is flexible for any type of data.
-* If your data is too large, use macrobatching, a specialized loader that loads macrobatches of data into memory, and then splits the macrobatches into minibatches to feed the model.
+    * For other types of data, use the macrobatching DataLoader, a specialized loader that loads macrobatches of data into memory, and then splits the macrobatches into minibatches to feed the model.
+This can be used for images, audio, video datasets and is recommended for large datasets or high-performance applications.

 ArrayIterator
 -------------